XLSForm/xlsform.github.io/_sections/home-english.md

  * If the .csv file contains sensitive data that you may not want to upload to the server, upload a blank .csv file as part of your form, then replace it with the real .csv file by hand-copying the file onto each of your devices.

 #### Dynamic selects from pre-loaded data

+{% include alerts/warning.html content="Use [select_one_from_file](#multiple-choice-from-file) unless you need to use more than 50 thousand options, or will be collecting data on old or low performance devices.
+The approaches in this section may not work with all data collection clients." %}

 {% include alerts/warning.html content="We generally recommend using [select_one_from_file](multiple-choice-from-file) unless you need to use more than 50k rows or very old devices.
 This approach is not supported by Enketo web forms." %}